mashaBurdo/itechart_test/README.md

 1. dockerized_search folder contains flask application, that has provides movies search.
 Search is implemented using elasticsearch.
 Data are stored in sqlite database.

-2. django_admin folder (feature_test2) contains adjango app with implemented django admin and files structure for API implementation.
+2. from_sqlite_to_pg folder contains code, that transfers data from sqlite database to postgres.